-If no underlying medical condition is causing your child's bed-wetting, there is no real medical need to treat him.
+If no underlying medical condition is causing your child's bed-wetting, there is no real medical need to treat them.
 Bed-wetting tends to go away by itself.
 However, if after talking to your child's doctor you decide to treat your child with medications, several drug therapies are available.

 DDAVP is a synthetic form of antidiuretic hormone (ADH), a substance that occurs naturally in the body.
 This drug works by imitating ADH in the body, which reduces the amount of urine that the body produces and also increases the concentration of the urine.
 Its main use is for children who have not been helped by an alarm.
 It is also used as a stopgap measure to help children attend camps or sleepovers without embarrassment.
 It is an FDA-approved treatment for bed-wetting.